-There are regular permanency planning meetings to identify the best possible matches.
+There are regular permanency planning meetings to identify the best possible matches, we play an active role in these meetings whether attending as a member or chairing.
 The ratification protocol for children whose permanence plan is not adoption, is that they are presented to the fostering panel if the child is under 16 years.
 There is currently different practice around family finding in the two operational areas and these will need to be aligned.